uwcartlab/webmapping/Chapter01/readme.md

 Chapter 01: Setting Up Your Workspace
 =====================================

 Welcome to the first chapter of Web Mapping!
-Chapter 01 includes three lab lessons and Activities 1 & 2:
+Chapter 01 includes three lessons and Activities 1 & 2:

 *   In Lesson 1, we will introduce text editors and some basic "boilerplate" HTML used to structure your website.
 *   In Lesson 2, we will discuss how to efficiently set up your web directory and host it through a localhost development server.